 Who runs Seattle Market Gardens?

-Seattle Market Gardens is collaboration between the non-profit P-Patch Trust and the City of Seattle Department of Neighborhoods' P-Patch Community Gardening Program.
+Seattle Market Gardens is collaboration between the non-profit, GROW, formally known as the P-Patch Trust, and the City of Seattle Department of Neighborhoods' P-Patch Community Gardening Program.

 Providing organic gardening space, the P-Patch Community gardening Program has 73 gardens with over 1900 plots and 4,000 gardeners.
 In 1995, P-Patch began its collaboration with Seattle Housing Authority.
 Currently there are twelve community gardens within three mixed-income Seattle Housing Authority communities (Rainier Vista, High Point, and New Holly), one low income community (Yesler Terrace) and in the non-profit housing community Mt.
 Baker Village Apartments.
 The P-Patch Community Gardening Program works closely with the respective community councils and neighborhood groups to set priorities for garden management and development.